Walter Soriano: Early life

 Soriano was born in Argentina, and immigrated to Israel as a young man.
-He served in the Israel Defense Forces as an intelligence officer, and later moved to London.
+He served in the Israel Defense Forces and later moved to London.

 Career

 On 3 October 2002 Soriano set up an international security company called the Universe Security Group, based in London.
 The company's board of directors also included Nahum Admoni, who served as the Director-General of the Mossad from 1982 to 1989, and Uri Sagi, former head of the Military Intelligence Directorate, and Albert Raes, Former Director of the Belgian State Security Service (VSSE) from 1977 to 1990.

 In 2004, Universe Security Group was appointed by the AMP (Panama Maritime Association) as a RSO (Recognized Security Organization) to certify ship security plans in accordance with the ISPS (International Ship and Port Facility Security) code.